binarymist/HolisticInfoSec-For-WebDevelopers-Fascicle1/manuscript/markdown/main/chapter7.md

 If you intend to use [AppArmor](http://wiki.apparmor.net/index.php/QuickProfileLanguage), make sure it is installed, and you have a policy loaded (`apparmor_parser -r [/path/to/your_policy]`) and enforced (`aa-enforce`).
 AppArmor policy's are created using the [profile language](http://wiki.apparmor.net/index.php/ProfileLanguage).
 Docker will automatically generate and load a default AppArmor policy `docker-default` when you run a container.
 If you want to override the policy, you do this with the `--security-opt` flag, like:
 `docker run --security-opt apparmor=your_policy [container-name]`
-providing your policy is loaded as mentioned above.
+provided that your policy is loaded as mentioned above.
 There are further details available on the [apparmor page](https://docs.docker.com/engine/security/apparmor/) of Dockers Secure Engine.

 **SELinux LSM in Docker**